CharlieMallon/TogethernessHackathonTeam5/README.md

 ## User Experience (UX)

-<strong>Lost in Time</strong> is a point and click adventure game where two characters living in the same house but in two different time periods must work together to achieve a common goal.
+<strong>Out of Time</strong> is a point and click adventure game where two characters living in the same house but in two different time periods must work together to achieve a common goal.
 Every action taken in the past will affect the future, in order to solve puzzles and advance in the game.
 Users can choose between a single-player and a two-player campaign, the latter of which can be accessed through a mutual words-based ID.

 ### User stories